IllInuz/LinxLoadingV-3/readme.md

 ## Installation
 1. Download the latest release
 2. Extract to your resources folder
-3. Add `ensure LinxLoadingscreen` to your server.cfg
+3. Add `ensure Loadingscreen` to your server.cfg

 ## Configuration Guide